Visiting vessels are secured in middle of the city center at Batterikaien or Hotelkaien.

 Download Tourist Guide.

 The island of Merdø, one of the islands furthest from the coast, facing the Skagerrak, is an old outport with a museum, a kiosk, several beaches and beautiful scenery.
-Regular boat service from Pollen to the island every day during the summer season.
+The ferries run every half hour during the day in the summer season.
+The ferries leave from Pollen harbour in the heart of Arendal.

 The Norwegian currency is the Norwegian crown (Norske krone), abbreviated kr.
 A 1/100th krone is called øre.
 1.00 EUR = about 9 NOK.
 Norway is one of the most expensive countries in the world!